cygbbhx/YaiBawi/README.md

 ## Updates

 - [ ] Release our custom dataset.
-- [ ] Release our custom detector weights.
 - [ ] Finalize scripts for each experiment setup.
 - [ ] Update additional experimental results.
+- [x] 06/08/2024: *Our custom detector/motion model weights are released!*
 - [x] 06/04/2024: *Initial version of code released.*